Phase retrieval: Error reduction algorithm

 where $\gamma$ is the domain in which $g'_k (x)$ does not satisfy the object constraints.
 A new estimate $g_{k+1} (x)$ is obtained and the four step process is repeated.

 This process is continued until both the Fourier constraint and object constraint are satisfied.
-Theoretically, the process will always lead to a convergence, but the large number of iterations needed to produce a satisfactory image (generally >2000) results in the error-reduction algorithm by itself being unsuitable for practical applications.
+Theoretically, the process will always lead to a convergence of the error, in both spatial and freqency space, but the large number of iterations needed to produce a satisfactory image (generally >2000) results in the error-reduction algorithm by itself being unsuitable for practical applications.

 Hybrid input-output algorithm

 The hybrid input-output algorithm is a modification of the error-reduction algorithm - the first three stages are identical.
 However, $g_k(x)$ no longer acts as an estimate of $f(x)$, but the input function corresponding to the output function $g'_k (x)$, which is an estimate of $f(x)$.
 In the fourth step, when the function $g'_k (x)$ violates the object constraints, the value of $g_{k+1}(x)$ is forced towards zero, but optimally not to zero.
 The chief advantage of the hybrid input-output algorithm is that the function $g_k(x)$ contains feedback information concerning previous iterations, reducing the probability of stagnation.
 It has been shown that the hybrid input-output algorithm converges to a solution significantly faster than the error reduction algorithm.
 Its convergence rate can be further improved through step size optimization algorithms.